-Foreword by the Executive Mayor The Executive Mayor provides a contextualised update of the foreword to reflect a summarised setting of the tone for the newly elected Council and key priorities to be focused on for the next term, giving due consideration of the changing socio-economic environment that the city, our country and the world at large are confronting in our development planning endeavours.
+Foreword by the Executive Mayor The Executive Mayor provides a contextualised update of the foreword to reflect a summarised setting of the tone for the newly elected Council and key priorities to be focused on for the next term, giving due consideration of the changing socioeconomic environment that the city, our country and the world at large are confronting in our development planning endeavours.
 Overview by the City Manager Following the tone set by the Executive Mayor, the City Manager expands on situating the IDP Review within the confines of the Metro Growth and Development Strategy, the increasing demand for reliable municipal services and the financial outlook of the metro.
 Executive Summary Key updates include: The IDP Process Followed for this review period; The key informants to the IDP review; and The latest available assessment of the IDP and key assessment findings from Provincial Government with recommendations on gaps and improvement measures SECTION A No significant amendments were made in respect of Section A - the vision, mission, values, strategic outcomes, strategic objectives and key focus areas are retained.
-SECTION B The BCMM Profile is updated in this section, with more recent statistical data and analysis, taking cognizance of the most recent Census 2022 results: Population Trends and Profile Social Development Profile Governance and Finance Development Profile Infrastructure Development Profile A summary of the Key Development Trends in the Metro Spatial Development Profile Situational Analysis Per BCMM Strategic Outcome and Key Focus Area SECTION C No amendments or updates have been made to this Section.
+SECTION B The BCMM Profile is updated in this section, with more recent statistical data and analysis, taking cognizance of the most recent Census 2022 results: Population Trends and Profile Social Development Profile Governance and Finance Development Profile Infrastructure Development Profile A summary of the Key Development Trends in the Metro Spatial Development Profile Situational Analysis Per BCMM Strategic Outcome and Key Focus Area

+SECTION C No amendments or updates have been made to this Section.
 SECTION D The section is updated with more recent engagements held as part of the IDP and One Plan review and implementation commitments are also updated as received from Buffalo City Metropolitan Municipality's Built Environment Performance Plan: Catalytic Land Development Programmes, Provincial and National Government Spheres.
 SECTION E The key performance indicators and targets will be updated on conclusion of the SDBIP within 28 days after adoption of the Budget as per Performance Management Regulations.
 SECTION F The financial plan for the metro is updated as aligned with the MTREF Budget tabled in Council and includes the operational and capital projects for the MTREF period.
+A summary of the metro's preparations for the introduction of trading services reforms for Electricity and Water and Sanitation in the 2025/2026 financial year.
 SECTION G The Operational Plan has been updated.
 No amendments were made.
-ANNEXURES Most significant updates on annexures are: • Annexure B - IDP/Budget/PMS Process Plan followed; and • Annexure C - Community and Stakeholder Issues / Priorities Raised (recommended revisions/corrections were received from three Ward Councillors: Wards 18, 29 and 31)
+ANNEXURES Most significant updates on annexures are: